rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <small>Click on the diagram to pop-up a full-sized diagram</small>:
 <a target="_blank" title="k8s_details-ruo91-2071x2645.png" href="https://user-images.githubusercontent.com/300046/33525160-4dc5931a-d7e7-11e7-8b83-9e373fc5ac7d.png">
 <img alt="k8s_details-ruo91-350x448.jpg" src="https://user-images.githubusercontent.com/300046/33525167-7a5d3b9e-d7e7-11e7-8dd6-99694dc31782.jpg"></a>

-CoreOS's Tectonic (<a target="_blank" href="https://twitter.com/TectonicStack/">@TectonicStack</a>)
-sets up <a target="_blank" href="https://github.com/coreos/flannel">
-Flannel </a> in the Kubernetes clusters it creates using the open source Tectonic Installer to drive the setup process. configures a IPv4 "layer 3" network fabric designed for Kubernetes. between multiple nodes in a cluster.
-Flannel is also widely used outside of kubernetes.
-When deployed outside of kubernetes, etcd is always used as the datastore.

 <a target="_blank" href="https://www.slideshare.net/walterliu7/kubernetes-workshop-78554820"
 title="Kubernetes Workshop published Aug 4, 2017 by Walter Liu">